-One of my missions with TreeSpirit, before and after I’m making photographs, is to keep repeating and sharing and spreading the word that we humans can’t survive without trees.
-They do so much for us it’s difficult to fully absorb or appreciate—and so we often take them for granted.
+One of my missions with TreeSpirit, before and after making compelling photographs, is to continually repeat and share and spread the word that we humans can’t survive without trees.
+They do so much for us it’s difficult to fully comprehend or appreciate this fact—and because they seem ubiquitous, we often take them for granted.

-Today I found a 4.11.12 NY Times op-ed I missed when published that says very much the same thing, and a whole lot more.
-It deserves wider dissemination (& blogging).
-It delivers this same important message with a writer’s thorough research and facts, and now backed with the NY Times seal of mainstream approval in this article: http://www.nytimes.com/2012/04/12/opinion/why-trees-matter.html?_r=1
+I missed a 4.11.12 NY Times op-ed when it was first published that says very much the same thing, and a whole lot more.
+It deserves wider dissemination (and blogging).
+It delivers this same critical message with a writer’s thorough research and facts, and now backed with the NY Times seal of mainstream approval in this article: http://www.nytimes.com/2012/04/12/opinion/why-trees-matter.html?_r=1

 The author is Jim Robbins of Helena, Montana, whose latest book is “The Man Who Planted Trees: Lost Groves, Champion Trees and an Urgent Plan to Save the Planet,” (published by Spiegel & Grau, an imprint of Random House).